ninscope/NINscopeHF/README.md

 # NINscopeHF
 NINscope HF is a miniscope based on a regular NINscope that has modified firmware, software and hardware to allow high frame rate (up to 500 Hz) acquisition.

-There are a number of modifications to allow recording at high frame rates both in hardware and software.
+Notable changes:

 - The firmware on the DAQ has been updated
 - The video driver has been modified
 - The PPL (phase-locked loop) is switched on to handle large bandwidth recordings
 - The PCBs are cooled by a constant jet of pressurized air.
 A thin flexible tubing is attached to the NINscope for this purpose.
-The sensor housing has been modified and the eletronic assembly is held in place by two screws rather than held in an enclosure.
+The sensor housing has been modified and the eletronic assembly is held in place by two screws rather than held in an enclosure to facilitate air flow.
 - The GUI of the control software has been modified to select different NINscope HF configurations (i.e. dimensions, binning, frame rate).
 - The use of an SSD drive is recommended for higher read-write speeds.
 - Due to the more efficient libraries for writing to disk on Linux, we curerntly only support this OS to run NINscope HF.